 It is tempting to use the word art, as the concept is loaded with cultural status, but I conceive my artistic projects to be ‘scholart’.
-I am definitely not the first scholar who leans towards artistic practices, and neither the first one to do that just for scholarly reasons.
-I’d call the literary work of Jean-Paul Sartre and Simone de Beauvoir (or Julia Kristeva and Carolyn Korsmeyer), Jean Baudrillard’s photos, Camille Paglia’s performance acts, many films made by visual anthropologists and some new wave films (directed by critics) could be viewed as scolartistic – without forgetting for example Nelson Goodman’s Hockey Seen or some of Leonardo’s systematic experimentation (including his anatomy pictures).
+I am definitely not the first scholar who leans towards artistic practices, and neither the first one to do that partly for scholarly, or in my case philosophical reasons.
+The literary work of Jean-Paul Sartre and Simone de Beauvoir (or Julia Kristeva and Carolyn Korsmeyer), Jean Baudrillard’s photos, Camille Paglia’s performance acts, many films made by visual anthropologists and some new wave films (directed by critics) could be viewed as scolartistic – without forgetting for example Nelson Goodman’s Hockey Seen.

-My work in performance, curation, literary essay writing and manuscript writing can of course be viewed otherwise too.
+My work in performance, curating, literature, essay writing and manuscript writing can of course be viewed otherwise too.
 Here I have, anyway, aspired to make sense of this side of my lifework by listing projects, events and results of these experimental practices.